ESY Extended School Year

 - For older kids, it may be 1:1 job training, job shadowing or job coaching.
 (Some states call it ESS or SES).

 Why is February 28 an important date for ESY?
+(PA only!)

 It is in Pennsylvania, and here’s why.
 Per the PA code (linked above) it states that the IEP team must meet by February 28 to determine eligibility for ESY programming, particularly summer ESY programming.
 The thought process is, like any other part of the IEP, the parent must be allowed time for due process, should they disagree with the team’s decision.
 If the team decides that your child does not qualify, you have ample time to file for due process or mediation.
 If you are interested in having your child attend your district’s summer ESY program, and you do not hear anything by March 1 or 10 or so, I would put in a written request asking about it, if it is not specified in the IEP.